-Matt Johnson might not necessarily be a name instantly recognisable as someone deeply buried into the psyche of rock history, but to the deep observers and the scourers of album credits long past (especially the drummers amongst us), the name will ring clearly as one who played drums on Jeff Buckley's Grace.
+Matt Johnson might not necessarily be a name instantly recognisable as someone deeply buried into the psyche of rock history, but to the deep observers and the scourers of album credits long past (especially the skinsmen amongst us), the name will ring clearly as one who played drums on Jeff Buckley's Grace.
 Read that again - it's a bit surreal.

 For all the rock star posturing that emerged in the '90s and still exists in some of those offenders to this day, Johnson is among music history's few who can casually claim he was headhunted to play drums in a classic line-up and on what would become a stone cold classic album and remain ever-humble.
 He appeared on stage with Buckley from 1993 to 1996, played on Grace and subsequent b-sides, live releases and EPs, even sharing co-writing credits on the likes of 'Dream Brother'.
 Despite departing the band in 1996, before recording began on what would've become Buckley's final original album (released posthumously as Sketches For My Sweetheart The Drunk), Johnson also has a co-writing credit on one of its tracks.

-generous, [with] this great smile," Johnson was a Hollywood-handsome 22-year-old Texan, who’d been living in New York for only four years, playing in a band called the Choosy Mothers and also drumming for singer Dorothy Scott, the person responsible for helping Buckley score his famed Sin-E residency. (essential further listening).
+He was the first drummer to audition for the band and was "totally down for the ride".
+Described by Leah Reid (product manager at Jeff's label Columbia) as "warm and kind and generous, [with] this great smile," Johnson was a Hollywood-handsome 22-year-old Texan, who’d been living in New York for only four years, playing in a band called the Choosy Mothers and also drumming for singer Dorothy Scott, the person responsible for helping Buckley score his famed Sin-E residency. (essential further listening).

 Johnson remained in demand following his departure of the band, going on to play with the likes of Beth Orton, Duncan Sheik, Rufus Wainwright, Martha Wainwright, John Mayer, Australia's own Dope Lemon, Angus & Julia Stone and Eric J Dubowsky, as well as with the amazing St. Vincent on tour from 2011 to 2015.
 He recorded a couple of solo albums, including the wonderful 2009 offering Cagefighter, which showcases his gifts behind the kit.